 So far, every victory won by the working class in Paris was nullified a short time later by the reactionary spirit of the small peasants who constitute the bulk of the French population.
 The French peasantry has been Bonapartist in spirit since the beginning of the century.
-The Second Republic, established by the Paris workers in February 1848, was repealed by the six million peasant votes cast for Louis Napoleon the following December.
+The Second Republic, established by the Paris workers in February 1848. was repealed by the six million peasant votes cast for Louis Napoleon the following December.
 But the Prussian invasion of 1870 undermined the peasants' faith in the empire and the latest election in November shows that the bulk of the rural population has turned republican.
 That is a change of the utmost importance.
 Not only does it mean that from now on monarchist restoration in France is impossible; it means also that the alliance of the town workers and the peasants has come closer to fruition....
 At last, the French peasants have become sensible enough to search for the real reasons behind their chronic need and to look for the practical means of doing away with it.
 Once the peasants begin to think, they are sure to find that the only remedy for them lies in an alliance with the town workers, the only class that does not benefit from their present wretched condition.

 F. Engels, Die europäischen Arbeiter im Jahre 1877.
 Marx/Engels, Werke, Bd.
-19, S. 132 workers will participate in it-without such participation, mass struggle is impossible, without it no revolution is possible-and just as inevitably will they bring into the movement their prejudices, their reactionary fantasies, their weaknesses and errors.
+19, S. 132

+The socialist revolution in Europe cannot be anything other than an outburst of mass struggle on the part of all and sundry oppressed and discontented elements.
+Inevitably, sections of the petty bourgeoisie and of the backward workers will participate in it-without such participation, mass struggle is impossible, without it no revolution is possible-and just as inevitably will they bring into the movement their prejudices, their reactionary fantasics, their weaknesses and errors.
 But objectively they will attack capital, and the class-conscious vanguard of the revolution, the advanced proletariat, expressing this objective truth of a variegated and discordant, motley and outwardly fragmented, mass struggle, will be able to unite and direct it, capture power, seize the banks, expropriate the trusts which all hate (though for different reasons!), and introduce other dictatorial measures which in their totality will amount to the overthrow of the bourgeoisie and the victory of socialism, which, however, will by no means immediately "purge" itself of petty-bourgeois slag.